 Paul Lambert was appointed Aston Villa back in the summer of 2012.
-The Scot arrived at Villa Park as one of the rising stars in the management arena after leading former club Norwich City to consecutive promotions and then a 12th place finish in the Premier League.
-However, similar to recent Villa managers, he has found life difficult at Villa, although with Roy Keane now by his side he will be hoping for vast improvement this season.
+The Scot arrived at Villa Park as one of the rising stars in the management arena after leading former club Norwich City to consecutive promotions, followed by 12th place finish in the Premier League.
+However, similarly to recent Villa managers, he has found life difficult at Villa, although with Roy Keane now by his side he will be hoping for vast improvement this season.

 Lambert had a successful playing career and is a Champions League winner having won the competition with Borussia Dortmund in 1997.
 The Scot also has a host of Scottish titles and cups to his name after spending a large part of his career at Celtic.
 He also made 40 appearances for Scotland and appeared in the 1998 World Cup.